 Metropolitan Ballet Company, established as a 501(c)(3) in 2001, grew from several programs initiated by its parent school, Metropolitan Ballet Academy, which was founded in Jenkintown, PA in 1996.
 Today Metropolitan is recognized as our region’s preeminent classical dance company, and its training acknowledged as one of “seven local studios in America cultivating top talent,” (Pointe, October/November 2011).

 Noted for its high-caliber faculty, rigorous performing schedule, successful alumni, and acclaimed Boys’ Scholarship Program, Metropolitan Ballet Company has been cited as “one of the top places to see ballet in Philadelphia” (CBS/ Arts and Culture, June, 2012).
-Metropolitan Ballet Company has three times been honored with the Youth America Grand Prix “Outstanding School Award” in the world’s largest international student ballet scholarship competition ( 2012, 2015, 2017 & 2018).
+Metropolitan Ballet Company has four times been honored with the Youth America Grand Prix “Outstanding School Award” in the world’s largest international student ballet scholarship competition (2012, 2015, 2017 & 2018).
 Metropolitan Ballet Company was also named “2015 Nonprofit of the Year” by the Eastern Montgomery County Chamber of Commerce.

 Serving a diverse community audience of more than 10,000 people annually, Metropolitan Ballet Company is committed to ensuring that dance continues to be relevant, exciting and accessible for people of all ages and socio-economic backgrounds.
-Metropolitan Ballet Company partners with The School District of Philadelphia, Educating Communities for Parenting, The Ukrainian Educational and Cultural Center, Northern Children’s Services, Abington YMCA, Abington Hospital, Jenkintown Library, Rydal Park and Sunrise Retirement to offer over 3,000 children and seniors free access to its performance season, outreach performances at retirement communities, and in-school Kinetic Literacy Program © classes and scholarship programs for underserved youth.
+Metropolitan partners with The School District of Philadelphia, Educating Communities for Parenting, The Ukrainian Educational and Cultural Center, Northern Children’s Services, Abington YMCA, Abington Hospital, Jenkintown Library, Rydal Park and Sunrise Retirement to offer over 3,000 children and seniors free access to its performance season, outreach performances at retirement communities, and in-school Kinetic Literacy Program © classes and scholarship programs for underserved youth.

 Metropolitan Ballet Company is grateful to its institutional and individual donors, who make our performances, community outreach, and training scholarships possible.
 We welcome your support.